Colorado Christian University

-Colorado Christian University (CCU) is a private Christian university in Lakewood, Colorado.
+Colorado Christian University (CCU) is a private Christian university in Lakewood, Colorado, United States.
 CCU was founded by Clifton Fowler in 1914 as the Denver Bible Institute.

 History

 CCU's heritage dates back to the formation of Denver Bible Institute in 1914.
 By 1919 the institute had grown immensely, and the first permanent home location was purchased by Denver businessmen.
 In 1945, Denver Bible Institute was granted a state charter to become a four-year Bible college known as Denver Bible College.
-Expansion continued with the formulation of three main academic schools, including the College of Liberal Arts, the Theological School, and the Bible Institute.
+Expansion continued with the formulation of three main academic schools, including the college of liberal arts, the theological school, and the Bible institute.
 Denver Bible College became Rockmont College in 1949.

 In 1981, Rockmont College was awarded accreditation by the North Central Association.
 It became Colorado Christian College after merging four years later with Western Bible College, known as Western Bible Institute before becoming a college in the 1970s.
 Colorado Christian College merged with Colorado Baptist University, in 1989, to become what is now Colorado Christian University.